Child Custody

 There might also be distinctions between physical custody (who cares for the child) and legal custody (who makes decisions for the child).
 In most cases, joint custody is the preferred outcome.
 However, sometimes this is impractical or unsafe, based on living arrangements, schedules, and the behavior of the parents.

 If the custody negotiation process does not go smoothly, then the case might require mediation with a neutral third party or even court intervention.
-If a custody dispute is decided in the courtroom, then the process will be much longer and more painful for everyone involved.
-If the matter does come before a judge, they will look at all the factors involved and make a custody ruling that is in the best interests of the child or children.
+If a child custody dispute is decided in the courtroom, then the process will be much longer and more painful for everyone involved.

 What Are the Reasons for a Parent to Get Full Custody in Texas?